NiklasEi/www-nikl-me/projects/cinnog.md

   - Bevy
 ---

-Cinnog uses Leptos with static site generation and islands mode to render a static website with dynamic parts using WebAssembly.
-As a preparation step, a data layer is constructed using a Bevy ECS World as an in-memory Database.
+Cinnog uses Leptos with static site generation and island mode to render a static website.
+Dynamic parts of the website (islands) use WebAssembly to hydrate in the browser.

+All date required to build the website is collected and prepared in a data layer.
+Cinnog's data layer is a Bevy ECS World and can be queried using Bevy systems.

 I wrote an [example project][example-repo] using Cinnog and [deployed it][example-deployed].